SES-English-Drama/2022Winter_The-Million-Pound-Note/Playwright/Coordination/[FORMATTED]script-coarse_ver11.md

 M.bum: Thank you, your grace.

 D.F.
-Not at all. <font color=grey>*(with a sharp change in tone)*</font> Now what I require is a definitive explanation of this yankee american's occupying my suite for such a long time while I've been dishonorably catered for in the small cabin downstairs!
+Not at all. <font color=grey>*(with a sharp change in tone)*</font> Now what I require is a definitive explanation of this offensive occupation.
+I've been dishonorably catered for in the small cabin downstairs!

-M.bum: Well, we could accommodate you in the Marborough Suite, which is equally luxurious and enjoyable.

-D.F.
-No, I want my old suite back.
 It's a question of principle.
+I wan't my old suite back.

 M.bum: He's a public figure, your grace, of considerable standing.